telerik/blazor-docs/knowledge-base/grid-wrap-and-center-column-text.md

 ---
-title: How to wrap and center the Grid column header text
+title: Wrap and center the Grid Column Header text
-description: How to wrap and center the Grid column header text
+description: How to wrap and center the Grid Column Header text
 type: how-to
-page_title: How to wrap and center the Grid column header text
+page_title: How to wrap and center the Grid Column Header text
 slug: grid-kb-wrap-and-center-column-header-text
 position:
-tags:
+tags: telerik, blazor, grid, column, header, wrap, center
 ticketid: 1507250
 res_type: kb
 ---